 5. ACKNOWLEDGEMENTS

-The authors acknowledge the funding and support from The Minas Gerais State Research Foundation (FAPEMIG), the materials donation from the Advanced Metallurgical Group (AMG), and the contributions from the Centre for Innovation and Technology on Composites (CITeC) of the Federal University of São João Del Rei (UFSJ).
+The authors acknowledge the funding and support from The Minas Gerais State Research Foundation (FAPEMIG) and the contributions from the Centre for Innovation and Technology on Composites (CITeC) of the Federal University of São João Del Rei (UFSJ).